 Frequently asked questions

-How do I get an early release of my super?
+How can I apply for early release of super?

 If you're not sure if you're eligible, you can chat with our Helpline to explore your options by calling 1300 133 177, Monday to Friday, 8am–8pm (AEST/AEDT).